n0rq1/apprentice-assignment/demo.md

-1. Containerizing Our Application Using Docker
+### Containerizing Our Application Using Docker
+  - Dockerfile
+  - Docker Image
+  - Docker Container
-2. Pushing our Docker Image to Docker Hub
+### Pushing our Docker Image to Docker Hub
+  - Format tag
+  - Push to Docker Hub
-3. Deployment to Google Cloud Run
+### Deployment to Google Cloud Run
+  - Setup GCR to pull the image and deploy!
-4. Automating 1-3 Using GitHub Actions!
+### Automating 1-3 Using GitHub Actions!

 <br></br>
 <br></br>